Market Harborough: Bus

-Most bus services around the town are operated by Centrebus under contract from Leicestershire County Council while Arriva Midlands operate sapphire route X3 into Leicester and Stagecoach in Northamptonshire operate routes into Leicester, Kettering & Northampton.
+Most bus services around the town are operated by Centrebus under contract from Leicestershire County Council, while Arriva Midlands operate route X3 into Leicester, and Stagecoach in Northamptonshire operate routes into Leicester, Kettering and Northampton.
 The town has its own community bus.

 Media

-The local newspaper the Harborough Mail, founded in 1854, is the oldest media outlet in the area.
+The local newspaper, the Harborough Mail, founded in 1854, is the oldest media outlet in the area.
 Published every Thursday, it became part of the JPI Media Group in 2018.
 It covers south Leicestershire and north Northamptonshire with a mix of local news and sport.
 It was originally published in broadsheet format, becoming a tabloid in 1942.

-The local radio station is much newer.
-HFM on 102.3FM was formed in November 1994 to provide a local FM station for Market Harborough and South Leicestershire, as it was felt that the established local independent and BBC stations did not cater for the area.
-OFCOM awarded the station a full-time licence on 15 July 2005 for 24 hours, 365 days a year operation.
+Local radio stations are BBC Radio Leicester, Capital, Smooth Radio and HFM.
+HFM was formed in November 1994 to provide a local FM station for Market Harborough and South Leicestershire.
+Ofcom awarded the station a full-time licence on 15 July 2005.
 It is run largely by volunteers but has some freelance presenters.

-The station launched full-time on Saturday 10 February 2007, with a live broadcast from The Square in Market Harborough's town centre.
-The first official voice on the station was that of Chris Jones, Programme Controller, and the first record played was "Are You Ready For Love" by Elton John.

-HFM's programming is music-based but also focuses on community news and events.
-There is a daily Community Update as well as local news on the hour 8:00 am – 5:00 pm on weekdays, with updates at the weekends.
-Outside of these times, the station takes IRN (Independent Radio News).
+Local news and television programmes are provided by BBC East and BBC East Midlands on BBC One, and ITV Anglia and ITV Central on ITV1.
+Television signals are received from either the Sandy Heath or Waltham TV transmitters.

 Market Harborough Magazine is a glossy monthly publication covering Market Harborough and its surrounding area.